fluid-project/infusion/README.txt

 ====================

 This release:
-    * Updates the Pager to self-render by default
+    * Updates Pager to use the Renderer by default
     * Fixes several bugs in the Uploader
-    * Fixes a tab order bug in the Layout Reorderer
+    * Fixes a keyboard navigation bug in the Layout Reorderer

 What's in this Release?
 =======================